laurilehmijoki/configure-s3-website/README.md

 ## Supported Ruby versions

-The file `.travis.yml` defines the supported Ruby versions.
+The file `.travis.yml` defines the officially supported Ruby versions.
+This gem might work on other versions as well, but they are not covered with continuous integration.

 ## License